 Thunderhead Engineering completed a project for the American Petroleum Institute to evaluate the relative strengths of the roof-to-shell and shell-to-floor joints.

-To request a copy of Zhi Lu's Thesis entitled "EVALUATION OF DESIGN CRITERIA FOR STORAGE TANKS WITH FRANGIBLE ROOF JOINTS”, please email email@example.com.
+The original research is documented in Zhi Lu's Thesis entitled "EVALUATION OF DESIGN CRITERIA FOR STORAGE TANKS WITH FRANGIBLE ROOF JOINTS".

 This video documents the testing done to understand frangible joint failure.

 This research was sponsored by the American Petroleum Institute, but neither the American Petroleum Institute, nor Thunderhead Engineering, nor Kansas State University, nor any of the authors make any claims or warranty with respect to the software, manuals, or reports.